mariaparreira-code/devops-23-24-JPE-1231843/CA3/Part2/README.md

       2. DATA BASE VM:
          - Executes the H2 database as a server process.
 The web application connects to this VM.

 ### 1. Copy the contents of the macOS folder from spring application to your repository (inside the folder CA3/Part2)

+Use the following command to copy the necessary files
 ```bash
 cp -r /vagrant-multi-spring-tut-demo/macOS CA3/Part2
 ```

-### 2. Update the Vagrantfile configuration so that it uses gradle version of the spring application (inside the folder CA2.Part2/demoWithGradle)
+### 2. Update the Vagrantfile

+**Do the following steps to configure Vagrantfile so that it uses gradle version of the spring application (inside the folder CA2.Part2/demoWithGradle):**

-- change java version:
+- Change java version:

 ```bash
 sudo apt-get install -y iputils-ping avahi-daemon libnss-mdns unzip \ openjdk-17-jdk-headless
 ```

-- change this command to clone correct repository:
+- Change the repository used doing:
+  (repository must be public)
 ```bash
 git clone https://github.com/mariaparreira-code/devops-23-24-JPE-1231843.git
 cd devops-23-24-JPE-1231843/CA2.Part2/demoWithGradle
 ```

-## 3. Open application.properties at demoWithGradle
+### 3. Go to demoWithGradle folder and open application.properties file

+This step is crucial for configuring the Spring Boot application to correctly connect to the H2 database server that will be running on a separate VM.

 ```
 server.servlet.context-path=/basic-0.0.1-SNAPSHOT